devopsjesus/dscpush/README.md

 - Configuration data for any collection of target nodes is stored in and referenced from a single custom data file
 - Called a "NodeDefinition" script
 - Outputs custom-typed objects when executed
+- Since the data file is also a script it allows for storing PS objects in object properties (not easily done in XML or JSON data files)
 - Contains all the data values to satisfy Node configuration
 - Includes target Node network configuration information
   - Same network information is used to [generate and configure Hyper-V VMs](https://github.com/devopsjesus/dscpush/blob/compositeResources/deployVM-HyperV.ps1)
+  - Target adapters can be identified by either MAC/Physical Address or Alias
+    - If both values are specified, MAC addresses are checked first

 ## Secure Sensitive information
 - Passwords can be stored securely using generated AES256 key